hexdae/bazel-nordic-sdk/README.md

 ### `WORKSPACE`

-Add this to your `WORKSPACE`, based on the version you want to use.
-For example, for v1.0:
+Check the [releases](https://github.com/d-asnaghi/bazel-nordic-sdk/releases) page and copy the accurate workspace setup for the version you want.

+This is an example of what to add to your workspace file

 ```python
 # WORKSPACE